RoBOPPics/BB/_pages/robot-manual.md

 ![BallBOPPerSep Image](../assets/images/BallBOPPerSeparate003_500.png){: width="400" .align-center }

-A technology demonstration video is expected to be released Spring of 2023.
+A technology demonstration video is expected to be available during the Spring of 2023.

 The Kickstarter launch is currently planned for Summer or Fall of 2023.